 Alpha Delta Mu

 The Alpha Zeta chapter of the Alpha Delta Mu National Social Work Honor Society is intended to advance excellence in social work practice and to encourage, stimulate and maintain scholarship of the individual members.
-Social work students are invited to apply for membership if their cumulative grade point average is 3.75 (A=4.0) or above.
+Social work students are invited to apply for membership if their cumulative grade point average is 3.80 (A=4.0) or above, they are registered for full-time study and they have made strong personal contributions to social welfare.
 Alpha Delta Mu members are distinguished at graduation by wearing silver and black lanyards.

 National Association of Social Workers (NASW)